taublast/DrawnUi.Maui.Demo/README.md

 You will be mainly using Maui view `Canvas` that will wrap your SkiaControls.
 Anywhere in your existing Maui app you can include a `Canvas` and start drawing your UI.
-The `Canvas` control is aware of its children size and will resize accordingly.
+The `Canvas` control is aware of its children's size and will resize accordingly.
-At the same time you could set a fixed size for the `Canvas` and its children will adapt to it.
+At the same time, you could set a fixed size for the `Canvas` and its children will adapt to it.

 #### Xaml
 Import the namespace: